 Hike up the breathtaking El Misti

-For those of you who really want to have an adventure, one of the top things to do in Arequipa is hiking El Misti.
-Aways overlooking Arequipa, like an Andean Fuji, this one volcano juts out from otherwise flat scenery and towering 1,785 meters above the city (that’s not to mention its whopping 5,822 meter – that’s 19,100 feet – elevation).
+For those of you who want to have an adventure, one of the top things to do in Arequipa is hiking El Misti.
+Aways overlooking Arequipa, like an Andean Fuji, this one volcano juts out from otherwise flat scenery and towering 1,785 meters above the city (that’s not to mention its whopping 5,822 meters – that’s 19,100 feet – elevation).

 Go rafting on the Chili River

-If you are looking for more adrenaline filled things to do in Arequipa, a short drive out of town you will find the Chili River, where you can go whitewater rafting.
-The best way to do it is on a guided tour that includes transportation from the city and back, and all necessary equipment.
+The best way to do it is on a guided tour that includes transportation from the city and back and all necessary equipment.
 Most expeditions last about 3 hours.
-The guide will take you along the rafts safely and you will be ensured to have a lot of fun!
+The guide will take you along the rafts safely, and you will indeed have fun!

 Gaze in awe at the Toro Muerto petroglyphs

-Believed to date back more than 1,000 years, these ancient petroglyphs can be found in the barren boulders of the Peruvian Coastal desert.
 Little is known about the origins of the Toro Muerto (literally “Dead Bull”) petroglyphs, but what is known is that there are around 5,000 individual etchings, and they are thought to date to Wari domination.

 Exploring this landscape for yourself, you can try to interpret and unpick the meaning of the rocky illustrations.
 To reach them from Arequipa, you can take a bus; however, as this can be difficult, you may want to take a tour to save time and hassle.
 You can enquire about them in town.